 10. Never travel without ski insurance

-These are some of the companies that offer medical and baggage insurance for your ski holiday: MPI Brokers, Travel Addict Insurance, Columbus Direct, American Express, Direct Travel Insurance, Essential Travel, Fogg Travel Insurance, Insure & Go, MRL Insurance Direct, Ski Club of Great Britain, Snowcard Insurance Services, Travel & Insure, Worldwide Insure.
+Here are some other companies that offer medical and baggage insurance for your ski holiday: Columbus Direct, American Express, Direct Travel Insurance, Essential Travel, Fogg Travel Insurance, Insure & Go, MRL Insurance Direct, Ski Club of Great Britain, Snowcard Insurance Services, Travel & Insure, Worldwide Insure.